jehiah/pulse/README.md

 example :-

 	{
-		"Target": "example.com"
+		"Target": "example.com",
+		"IPv" : "6"
 	}

-`Target` : The hostname/ip we want to trace to.
+* `Target` : The hostname/ip we want to trace to.
+* `IPv` : Optional.
+Set it to "4" or "6" to pass the -4 or -6 argument to mtr.

 ## Create new test types